Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Model systematics

 Finally, in Figure~\ref{fig:ratio_FT_syst} we show the ratio of the collinear structure functions to the exact one.
 This plots illustrate that the conclusions made from Figure~\ref{fig:ratio_FT} are not very sensitive to the variation of $\Lambda$ and $m_\phi$: a factorized calculation utilizing $\bar x = \xi_q$ provides nearly the best possible description of the full DIS structure function achievable only considering external variables, and the quality of this approximation is independent of the value of the internal (unobservable) model parameters.
 Taking into consideration the transverse momentum dynamics allows one to maximize the kinematic range of validity of the CF calculation before this unavoidably breaks down due to neglect of momentum conservation.

 In Table~\ref{tab:xbreak_II} we present for all cases discussed in this Appendix the $\xBbreak$ factorization breaking thresholds, and the corresponding invariant mass value.
 We also present the corresponding $\Rbreak$ relative contribution of the $\kTsq > \ktmaxsq$ tails to the factorized $F_T$ structure function.
-As a rough summary, factorization breaks down $W^2 \gtrsim 4$ and 20\% or more of the CF structure functions originates from $\kTsq$ values beyind the kinematic $\ktmaxsq$ threshold imposed by four momemtnum conservation.
+As a rough summary, factorization breaks down at $W^2 \lesssim 4$~GeV$^2$, which is when 20\% or more of the CF structure functions originates from $\kTsq$ values beyond the kinematic $\ktmaxsq$ threshold imposed by four momentum conservation.

 \end{appendix}